curif/iptv_pseudotv/README.md

 -   `days` (integer, default: `2`): The number of days for which the EPG schedule will be generated.
 -   `output_file` (string, default: `"epg.xml"`): The name of the XMLTV file where the EPG data will be saved.
 -   `refresh_interval_hours` (integer, default: `12`): How often (in hours) the EPG will be regenerated in the background.
+-   `max_videos_per_source` (integer, optional, default: `50`): The maximum number of videos to fetch from each YouTube channel source during EPG generation.
+Lowering this value can significantly speed up EPG generation.

 ### `publicity` Section